kennier-t/ChordSmith/README.md

 - Node.js + Express for API server
 - SQL Server for data persistence
 - msnodesqlv8 for Windows Authentication
+- multer for file uploads
+- pdftotext (poppler) for PDF conversion

 ## How It Works